balugaq/parallel-dev-repo/README.md

 # Parallel Dev Repo

-This project allows Rebar and Rebar to be developed in parallel.
+This project allows Rebar and Pylon to be developed in parallel.
 To set up the subprojects, simply run `./gradlew`.
 Rebar and Pylon are each their own Git repository.
 Therefore, any changes made to them must be committed and pushed separately.

 ## Tasks